torvalds/linux/Documentation/vm/hmm.rst

 I/O buses cripple shared address spaces due to a few limitations.
 Most I/O buses only allow basic memory access from device to main memory; even cache coherency is often optional.
 Access to device memory from a CPU is even more limited.
-More often than not, it is not cache coherent.
+More often than yest, it is yest cache coherent.

 If we only consider the PCIE bus, then a device can access main memory (often through an IOMMU) and be cache coherent with the CPUs.
 However, it only allows a limited set of atomic operations from the device on main memory.
-This is worse in the other direction: the CPU can only access a limited range of the device memory and cannot perform atomic operations on it.
-Thus device memory cannot be considered the same as regular memory from the kernel point of view.
+This is worse in the other direction: the CPU can only access a limited range of the device memory and canyest perform atomic operations on it.
+Thus device memory canyest be considered the same as regular memory from the kernel point of view.

-Another crippling factor is the limited bandwidth (~32GBytes/s with PCIE 4.0 and 16 lanes).
+Ayesther crippling factor is the limited bandwidth (~32GBytes/s with PCIE 4.0 and 16 lanes).
 This is 33 times less than the fastest GPU memory (1 TBytes/s).
 The final limitation is latency.
 Access to main memory from the device has an order of magnitude higher latency than when the device accesses its own memory.